 For the season 2 episode "After the Party," the show managed to get the former Beatle after some "tenacity" from the casting director Linda Lamontagne.
 McCartney recorded his lines in New York, with Bob-Waksberg instructing him from the studio in Los Angeles.
 The BoJack creator didn't know McCartney was going to do it until five minutes beforehand, when an executive producer called his cell while he was waiting to pick up a smoothie.

 If he didn't do the voice, Kevin Bigley would have done an impression of Michael Bublé to end the installment.

-Unfortunately, after Martindale was sent to jail on the show, her husband discovered that someone updated her real-life Wikipedia page to read that she spent the last year in prison for armed robbery.
-Martindale called Arnett and said, “This is what your cartoon’s done for me!”
+Unfortunately, after Martindale was sent to jail on BoJack Horseman, her husband discovered that someone updated her real-life Wikipedia page to read that she spent the last year in prison for armed robbery.
+“This is what your cartoon’s done for me,” Martindale told Arnett.

 Arnett voices both BoJack and his father, Butterscotch Horseman.
 Alison Brie portrays Diane Nguyen, "Vincent Adultman," and Joelle Clarke.
 Even Bob-Waksberg gets into the voice acting as tree frog assistant-turned-agent Charley Witherspoon.